Sam Francis

 Sam Francis married his first wife, Vera Miller, in 1947 while he was recovering from the spinal cord injury he sustained while in the army.
 However the marriage didn’t last long and he also didn’t have much luck with other women as he ultimately married 4 other woman.
 His fifth was the English painter Margaret Smith who gave him a son named, Augustus.
 He also had another son, Shingo from his ex wife Mako Kawase.

 Artist Sam Francis had an adventurous spirit and this led him to travel the world extensively to study.
 He also maintained art studios in different parts of the world in places like Berlin, Paris, Tokyo, Mexico City, New York and Northern and Southern California.
-His travels gave him a different perspective on art and painting styles techniques and cultural influences, which helped to shape his growth of his own dialogue and style of painting.
+His travels gave him a different perspective on art and painting styles techniques and cultural influences.
+This helped to shape the growth of his own dialogue and painting style.
 Sam Francis possessed a lyrical and gestural hand, enabling him to capture and record the brilliance, energy and intensity of color at different moments of time and periods of his life.
 Sam Francis paintings embody his love of literature, music and science, while reflecting his deep range of emotions and personal turmoil.
-His art is shaped by many visual indicators reminiscent of the “action painting” or art informel schools of Abstract Expressionism.
-The thing that stood Sam Francis out as a unique painter was his technique of tachisme, in which heavy blotches of free-flowing oil paints were allowed to drip down and, in the process, create an accidental design.
-In the Sam Francis artwork “In Blue Balls VII”, which was part of the 1964 Post-Painterly Abstraction exhibit, Francis used far less paint than he was accustomed to.
-The finished product showcases razor thin lines of blue paint that cascade down from the more noticeable blotches applied throughout the canvas.

 The artist had such a love for creating art that he would physically exhaust himself artistically even though he was incapacitated in his final years.
 While in poor health, and with a crippled right hand (he even painted with an IV in his arm for a few days) he still painted one hundred and fifty small pictures, working until he had no more energy and they had to put him back to bed.